 Being a soldier

-Since the weather was very bad yesterday I preferred to stay indoors and watch a movie.
-So, after watching a couple of trailers to decide, I remembered that the Fury was on the top of my must see movies list for months so I decided to watch it.
+Due to the pretty bad weather yesterday I preferred to stay indoors and watch a movie.
+After watching a couple of trailers to decide, I remembered that the Fury was on the top of my must see movies list for months - so it was about time I watched it.
 And I hit the play button...

 The movie refers to April 1945 and the last days of the second World War.
 Don Wardaddy Collier is the commander of a five-men American tank crew named "Fury".
 The tank's driver was killed during a battle and Norman Ellison joins the crew in order to replace him.
 But Norman is a young and inexperienced soldier who was called to kill Germans since the very first day.
 For him, killing was something against his conscience.
 Due to his beliefs, he was constantly facing harassment by the other crew members.

-Later on, Norman understood that it is a matter of survival so either he kills Germans when he has the chance or the Germans will kill him.
+Later on, Norman understood that it is a matter of survival so either he kills Germans when he has the chance, or Germans will kill him.

 There was a clear message in the movie.
 Even if you aren't born to kill or to fight you have to do it when you are in a battlefield in order to survive.
 War has its own rules.
 Rules that can turn off your conscience and transform you to a cynical human-being.